Apalachicola Travel Guide: 15 Best Things To Do and Top Attractions

 Where To Stay

 St. George Island – If you plan to visit the area, the best place to stay is on St. George Island.
-You can camp at St. George Island State Park or rent a colorful beach house along the island.
+You can camp at St. George Island State Park or rent a colorful beach house.

 We made reservations to camp at the state park 11 months in advance.
 Visit the Florida State Parks website to make reservations.
-Campsites are hard to get – you’ll want to plan.
+As I said above, campsites are hard to get—you’ll need to plan.

-Eastpoint – If you’re pulling an RV and can’t find a campsite on St. George Island, there are quite a few excellent RV resorts to stay at in Eastpoint right on the bay.
+Eastpoint – If you’re pulling an RV and can’t find a campsite on St. George Island, there are quite a few RV resorts to stay at in Eastpoint right on the bay.
 Before arriving at St. George Island, we spent one night at Coastline RV Resort.
-The facilities are very nice.
+The facilities are very nice, but there is no shade.

 Best Time of Year To Visit